-With love in Christ Jesus, Rev. Heather Valosin
+With prayer, Rev. Heather Valosin

 Dear Church Family,